cakephp/docs/en/appendices/3-0-migration-guide.rst

   use a dedicated libray like HTMLPurifier.
 - :php:meth:`Cake\\View\\Helper::output()` was removed.
 This method was deprecated in 2.x.
-- Magic accessors to deprecated properties has been removed.
-The following properties now need to be accessed on the request object:
+- Magic accessors to deprecated properties have been removed.
+The following properties now need to be accessed from the request object:

   - base
   - here